veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/slider.md

 When the page is loaded the value "invert = true" will display an inverted slider.
 And "step=50" specifies the value at which the slider will slide, in this example the slider takes two clicks to move to the end of the slider.

 ## Associated Attributes:
-- **style:** Used to specify the inline style.
-- **class:** it specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

 - **Ngmodel:** used for two way data binding.
 The ng-model attribute is used to bind the data in your model to the view presented to the user.
 - **Color:** takes the color based on angular material thing.
 - **Invert:** Used to check whether the slider is inverted.
 Value has to be boolean i.e. either true or false.
 Example: invert : false.